Wednesday, December 24, 2008

 Well, the first reason stems from the fact that there are actually two very different manuscript traditions of the Nights.

 1. On the one hand, there's the 14th-century Syrian Ms. Galland, which the Frenchman Antoine Galland used for his pioneering multi-volumed translation of 1704-1717.
 This was the form in which the collection first reached Europe, and the choices Galland made in making his rather free adaptation of the materials available to him have had a huge influence ever since.
 It was he, for example, who chose to incorporate Sinbad the Sailor (originally from a quite different text) into the Thousand and One Nights.
-It was he who, forced to supply the insatiable demand of his public for more volumes of stories (rather like an eighteenth-century J. K. Rowling), collected "Ali Baba," "Aladdin" and various other stories from the oral recitations of a visiting Lebanese Christian (the Arabic texts of the stories discovered later turned out to have been adapted from Galland's French, rather than the other way round).
+It was he who, forced to supply the insatiable demand of his public for more volumes of stories (rather like an eighteenth-century J. K. Rowling), collected "Ali Baba," "Aladdin" and various other stories from the oral recitations of a visiting Lebanese Christian, Hanna Diyab (the Arabic texts of the stories discovered later turned out to have been adapted from Galland's French, rather than the other way round).

 2. On the other hand, there's Z.E.R.
-[Zotenberg's Egyptian Recension - named for the French scholar who first identified this separate manuscript tradition in the late 1880s].
+[Zotenberg's Egyptian Recension - named for the German scholar who first identified this separate manuscript tradition in the late 1880s].
 This forms the basis of most of the "complete" versions of the Nights - i.e. containing 1001 actual nights of storytelling.
 It was once thought to be the original from which Galland's incomplete version was extracted, but unfortunately it turns out that the traffic was actually the other way.
-ZER arose in Egypt largely as a result of the demands of Westerners, brought up on Galland's elegant fairy-tale version of the Arabic tales, for a fuller and more comprehensively "Oriental" version of the whole collection.
+Z.E.R. arose in Egypt largely as a result of the demands of Westerners, brought up on Galland's elegant fairy-tale version of the Arabic tales, for a fuller and more comprehensively "Oriental" version of the whole collection.
 The 1835 Bulaq edition (printed in Cairo), and the 1839-42 Macnaghten edition (printed in Calcutta by the British East India Company) are the two essential versions of this text.
 Opinions differ greatly on which of the two is preferable - Macnaghten is fuller, but also contains a lot more editorial interference (though probably not by William Hay Macnaghten himself, who was killed in the British retreat from Kabul in 1841).

 So which of all these competing Arabic versions should one translate?
 Which represents the genuine 1001 Nights?
 The answer is (unfortunately) that there is no "genuine" text of the Nights.
 The medieval Arabic encyclopedists who mention the collection say that it was originally translated from Persian into Arabic (and the names Sharazad and Shahryar only make sense in Persian, which tends to substantiate the claim).
 The Persians may (or may not) have derived the frame-story of the Nights from a lost Sanskrit version - opinions differ on that point.
 In any case, none of these earlier texts survive, but enough information about them remains to convince us that they can have contained only a very few (if any) even of the stories which have come down to us as the solid core of the collection: "The Merchant and the Jinni," "The Fisherman and the Jinni," "The three Ladies of Baghdad" and (of course) the immortal "Tale of the Hunchback."